Understand your business processes

 The following types of activity nodes are available, which are indicated using different colors:

 - Process: Process activities that can flow to only one activity.
 For example, the created, creditbalanceapplied, transferredtocreditbalance and posted nodes in the screenshot above.

 - Decision: Activities that can lead to multiple activities, for example, the pdfgenerated node in the screenshot above.

 Each node is considered an activity or event.
 Click a node, and the statistics of this node are displayed in the Process Data pane.

 Key Performance Indicator (KPI)

 KPI determines how the process is described and measured.
-Based on your selection of KPI, links between two activity nodes indicate the count, time, or amount from one activity node to the next in all cases.
+Based on your selection of KPI, links between two activity nodes indicate the count or time from one activity node to the next in all cases.

 - When KPI is set to Count, the number between two activity nodes indicates the number of times the preceding activity is run.

 - When KPI is set to Time, the number between two activity nodes indicates the mean value by default of the time taken between the two activities.